mpajunen/phamda/README.md

 The final result is the same as using two parameters directly.
 Of course this new function could now be used to filter other lists as well.

-Another feature of Phamda is that the functions can easily be used to create new functions.
+Another major feature of Phamda is that the functions can easily be used to create new functions and there are tools specifically aimed at function composition.
 For example the `compose` function takes multiple functions as parameters and returns a new function.
-Calling this new function applies the original functions in succession:
+Calling this new function applies the parameter functions in succession:

 ```php
 $addFive          = function ($x) { return $x + 5; };